-If you’ve decided to delve into the dynamic world of affiliate marketing then you’re making a business-savvy decision, congratulations.
+If you’ve decided to delve into the dynamic world of affiliate marketing or influencer marketing, then you’re making a business-savvy decision.

-Not paying enough can discourage representatives from joining your affiliate program, but paying too much can impact your profits.
-You need to find the sweet spot somewhere in between, and ensure that your commission structure is sustainable for your business in the long-run.
+Not paying enough can discourage people from joining your affiliate or influencer program, but paying too much can impact your profits.
+You need to find a sweet spot somewhere in between and ensure that your commission structure is sustainable for your business in the long run.

-In this article, we’ll cover why it’s important to choose competitive rates, and provide a step-by-step method to determining the right commission rates for your business.
+This article will cover why it’s vital to choose competitive rates and provide a step-by-step method to determine the correct commission rates for your business.

-It might be tempting to set your rates low to maximize your profits, however this won’t always work to your advantage.
-There are considerable benefits of providing affiliates with lucrative rates.
+It might be tempting to set your commission rates low to try and maximize your profits.
+However, this won’t always work to your advantage.
+There are considerable benefits to providing affiliates and influencers with attractive commission rates.
 These include:

-- Increasing conversions by giving affiliates an incentive to perform well
+Increasing conversions by giving them an incentive to perform well

-Perhaps you’ll pay each affiliate more per sale, but you could end up seeing more sales overall, which is better for your business in the long run.
+Perhaps you’ll pay more per sale, but you could end up seeing more sales overall, which is better for your business in the long run.

 What’s the average commission rate?

-As we’ve mentioned, there are numerous affiliate programs in the world offering rates based on various factors.
+As we’ve mentioned, there are numerous affiliate and influencer programs in the world offering rates based on various factors.

-This begs the question: Is there an average rate?
+This begs the question: Is there an average rate that an advertiser pays?

 Commission rates vary depending on a few factors:

-With your business in mind, it’s time to follow some steps to determine your affiliate commission rate.
+With your business in mind, it’s time to follow some steps to determine your commission rate.